guidance-guarantee-programme/pension_guidance/content/privacy.en.md

-If you have no further contact with Pension Wise after booking an appointment (for example if you subsequently cancel the appointment and do not re-book), your personal data will be stored in our booking system for a period of 2 years from the date the booking was made and then deleted.
+If you have no further contact with Pension Wise after booking an appointment (for example if you subsequently cancel the appointment and do not re-book), your personal data will be stored in our booking system for a maximum of 2 years from the date the booking was made and then deleted.
 Calls to our booking line are recorded and stored for 6 months.

 The lawful basis for Pension Wise processing personal data for this purpose is set out in Article 6(1)(e) of the General Data Protection Regulations.

-##How we use your information - guidance appointments
+## How we use your information - guidance appointments

 Face to face and telephone appointments are delivered through Citizens Advice, The Pensions Advisory Service and Teleperformance.